I stood in my watchtower, under the amethyst sky, waiting for them to appear.

 I was too young to be a Sculptor.
 We had a whole life ahead of us, Theo and I. Then my predecessor died too soon.
 More than fifty years.
 The other Sculptors claimed he had forsaken the Heavens and they had punished him for it.
 Why else would the Heavens have taken him before I’d had the life every Last Born was promised?

 Because my predecessor wasn’t the one being punished.

 I tried to form words.
 To make sense of the being before me.
+A fallen angel.